 The Board recognizes that food service is evolving.
-During the global pandemic, takeout and food distribution were among efforts to increase food rescue and security as well as reduce food waste.
-The Board anticipates legislation on topics including donated food and microenterprise kitchens will likely emerge this legislative session.
+During the global pandemic, takeout and food distribution helped increase food rescue and security while reducing food waste.
+The Board anticipates legislation on topics including microenterprise home kitchens, use of latex gloves in food preparation, and statewide mobile food permits this legislative session.
 The Board's support of such legislation depends on whether the legislation includes critical public health safeguards that uphold essential food safety standards (including but not limited to permitting, inspections, plan review, time to temperature controls and other public health measures).